 Interactions with law enforcement can occur in various circumstances in everyday life.
 This article explores real-life scenarios where you might interact with the police in New South Wales (NSW), what to do and not do in each case, and how to respectfully and safely assert your rights.

-Scenario 1: Being Stopped in Public
+Being Stopped by Police in Public

 Imagine you’re walking down a busy Sydney street when a police officer stops you because they suspect you match the description of a person involved in a recent crime.

 What to Do: Stay calm and cooperate with the police officer.
 You have to provide your name and address if asked.
 You can politely ask why you’ve been stopped.

 What Not to Do: Do not become argumentative or physically resist the police officer.
 Do not volunteer any information beyond your name and address.

 Asserting Your Rights: If the police officer starts questioning you about your recent activities, you can politely state, “Officer, I choose to exercise my right to remain silent.”

 Being Stop by Police When Driving